mattkasun/netmaker-gui/README.md

 Missing following features compared to netmaker-ui (https://github.com/gravitl/netmaker-ui)
 - Oauth Suppport

-- Only Supports CLIENT_MODE=off
-  - creating new networks will fail if CLIENT_MODE is "on" or "contained"

 You can use netmaker-gui at the same time as netmaker-ui.
 For example, one one running as dashboard.netmaker.example.com and the other at control.netmaker.example.com

 ![both](https://github.com/mattkasun/netmaker-gui/raw/develop/screenshots/netmaker-gui-ui.png "GUI and UI")